peterhinch/micropython-font-to-py/FONT_TO_PY.md

 characters (including the default) the emitted Python file is as before.
 This keeps the code small and efficient for the common (default) case).

-Larger character sets are assumed to be sparse.
-Characters with ordinal values which place them in the first 95 characters are looked up using the normal index.
-Those above use an index optimised for sparse values and a binary search algorithm.
+Larger character sets are assumed to be sparse and the emitted code uses an index optimised for sparse values and a binary search algorithm.